 Glen Ellis Falls

 At 65 feet tall, Glen Ellis Falls in Jackson, New Hampshire is impressive even in times of low water, but even more magnificent in spring.
-The falls itself drops over the headwall of an ancient glacial valley and features deep green pools that tempt you closer to the water.
-Don’t underestimate the danger of the fast running water: Swimming is prohibited in the area.
+The falls themselves drop over the headwall of an ancient glacial valley and feature deep green pools that tempt you closer to the water.
+Don’t underestimate the danger of the fast-running water: swimming is prohibited in the area.

 Falling Waters Trail